arhantalwar/JIT_CUP/README.md

 ### Tournament Type

 This Tournament will be of a round robin type.
-Each players bot will compete again all other players bots.
+Each players bot will compete against all other players bots.
 In the end of the tournament (i.e after each bot plays 200 rounds with all other bots) total points scored by each bot will be calculated. one who's bot has scored more points will win.

 ### Example: